jbirddog/blue/README.md

    1. here
 1. Consider phasing out Code Buffer in favor of user specified blocks
    1. here/sethere can be removed
-   1. What does this mean for comp/setcomp
+   1. What does this mean for comp/setcomp (simplify with labels?)
    1. cx can be removed in favor of setincx
    1. Remove clitx macros from blasm
 1. Consider phasing out Input Buffer in favor of user specified blocks